-When I added Japanese and English support to 32blog.com using next-intl v4, I ran into pitfalls that weren't covered in the docs.
+When I added Japanese, English, and Spanish support to 32blog.com using next-intl v4, I ran into pitfalls that weren't covered in the official documentation.

 Many of them were the worst kind — "looks like it's working but it's actually broken."
 This article documents every pitfall I hit, with the fixes.